Grant making process

 Research proposals are assessed by the Fight for Sight’s Assessment Panels.
 The Assessment Panels comprise both clinical and basic researchers who are specialists in a wide range of eye diseases.
 They make recommendations to the charity’s Research, Policy & Innovation (RPI) Committee based on the scientific excellence and feasibility of the proposed research.
 Funding decisions are made by the RPI Committee which comprises of both scientific and lay Trustees.
 In making decisions the RPI Committee considers the charity’s four Strategic Programmes to allocate funding.

-Where funding calls are advertised in collaboration with partner organisations the assessment process will incorporating discussions with the relevant partner to identify areas of strategic interest.
+Where funding calls are advertised in collaboration with partner organisations the assessment process will incorporate discussions with the relevant partner to identify areas of strategic interest.

 Funding opportunities and deadlines for the submission of applications are published on our website, on stakeholder websites, through specialist networks and social media.
 Email notifications are sent to those on our grants database.
 Application forms, guidelines and Terms and Conditions for each grant can be found in Funding opportunities.